-All motorcycles must have a functioning red light mounted at the rear of the machine, this light must be switched on any time the motorcycle is on the track or being ridden in the pit-lane and the session is declared wet.
+All motorcycles must have a functioning red light mounted at the rear of the machine.
 All lights must comply with the following:

-Lighting direction must be parallel to the machine centre line (motorcycle running direction), and be clearly visible from the rear at least 15 degrees to both left and right sides of the machine centre line.

-The rear light must be mounted near the end of the seat/rear bodywork and on the machine centre line, in a position approved by the chief technical steward.
-In case of dispute over the mounting position or visibility, the decision of the chief technical steward will be final.

-Power output/luminosity equivalent to approximately: 10 - 15 (incandescent), 0.6 - 1.8 W (LED).

-The output must be continuous - no flashing safety light whilst on track, flashing is allowed in the pit lane when pit limiter is active.

-Safety light power supply may be separated from the motorcycle.

-The chief technical steward has the right to refuse any light system not satisfying this safety purpose.
+- a) Lighting direction must be parallel to the machine centre line (motorcycle running direction), and be clearly visible from the rear at least 15 degrees to both left and right sides of the machine centre line. - b) The rear light must be mounted near the end of the seat/rear bodywork and approximately on the machine centre line, in a position approved by the technical stewards.
+In case of dispute over the mounting position or visibility, the decision of the technical stewards will be final. - c) Power output/luminosity equivalent to approximately: 2 W (LED). - d) The output must be continuous no flashing of the safety light whilst on track, flashing is allowed in the pit lane when pit limiter is active. - e) Safety light power should be supplied either by the control ECU or the light switch must be connected directly to the battery with an external supply.
+The wiring harness of the ECU must not be modified. - f) The technical stewards have the right to refuse any light system not satisfying this safety purpose.